Characterizing Web Search in The Age of Generative AI: Experimental Setup

 \xhdr{\allsides.} We generate this dataset to specifically focus on political issues.
 We take a list of political topics and issues from the news media site AllSides.com. \footnote{\url{https://www.allsides.com/topics-issues}} We excluded topics if they were primarily geographic (\eg China, Russia), economic without direct political framing (\eg Business, Banking and Finance), cultural (\eg Arts and Entertainment), or overly broad (\eg World, General News) or ambiguous (Criminal Justice).
 Examples of included topics are ``abortion'', ``immigration'' and ``religion and faith''.
 We convert the topics to search queries as follows: We feed the topic to Google as a search query and gather 10 user-centric questions using Google's ``People Also Ask'' feature.
 We also include the topic itself as a query.

 \xhdr{\regactions.} We generate this dataset to capture political queries pertaining to recent events.
 We gathered a list of major executive orders issues by the second Trump administration.
 We use the list maintained by the Brookings Institute. \footnote{\url{http://brookings.edu/articles/tracking-regulatory-changes-in-the-second-trump-administration/} (Accessed: 18/07/25)} In total, we gathered 58 executive orders covering the timespan between January and July 2025.
 For each action, we ask GPT-4o to generate 10 questions that a real person might ask about the action.
-The precise prompt for generating the queries is contained in \Cref{app:datasets}.
+The prompt is provided in \Cref{app:datasets}.

 \xhdr{\science.} Our goal here was to gather queries related to scientific topics.
 We manually gathered 45 AI-related topics from the ACM Computing Classification System (CCS). \footnote{\url{https://dl.acm.org/ccs}} Topics include entries like ``Information extraction'', ``Machine translation'' and ``Vagueness and fuzzy logic''.
 We pass the topics to Google as a search query and gather 10 user-centric queries listed under the ``People Also Ask'' heading.